 6. Move the subject and place them in the right position and start shooting.
-If you’re going to use live audio, attach a lavaliere microphone to the subject’s clothes, far away from their mouth enough so that the microphone doesn’t catch the breathing.
+If you’re going to use live audio, attach a lavaliere microphone to the subject’s clothes.
+Keep it away from their mouth far enough so that the microphone doesn’t catch the breathing.

-7. Start shooting your green screen video, making sure you cut a few seconds after the moment you want your edit to end.
+7. Start shooting a green screen video.
+Make sure you cut a few seconds after the moment you want your edit to end.

 8. After you capture your chroma key video, dump the footage on your computer and open it in the software that you use for video editing and apply the chroma key effect.
 If you’ve done a good job, the green screen should virtually “disappear” and you will be able to replace it with any graphics or footage you want.